MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - Type 'git clone', and then paste the URL you copied earlier
 - Press Enter to create your local clone

-### Any change made to the site should be committed and pushed to Github like so within your IDE terminal:
+### Any change made to the site should be committed and pushed to GitHub like so within your IDE terminal:
 - Using the 'Git Add' command move files to the staging area
 - Using the 'Git Commit' command take a snapshot of the current state of your repository
 - The git commit command requires a commit message that describes the snapshot/changes that you made in that commit